sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### Limitations
   - Services must be restarted in for new certificates to take effect
+  - If an invalid certificate is configured, services including REST and gNMI/gNOI may become inaccessible.
+However the CLI will continue to work.

 ## 1.3 Design Overview
 ### 1.3.1 Basic Approach